phrase/ngx-translate-phraseapp/README.md

 To use ngx-translate-phraseapp with your application you have to:

-* Sign up for a PhraseApp account: [https://phraseapp.com/en/signup](https://phraseapp.com/en/signup)
+* Sign up for a Phrase account: [https://phrase.com/signup](https://phrase.com/signup)
 * Use [ngx-translate](https://github.com/ngx-translate/core) module for localization in your Angular 2+ app

 ## Demo